emlearn/emlearn-micropython/doc/micropython-tinyml-status.md

 Good!
 Integer only code can be made quite fast with Limitation.
 Floating point code cannot be optimized with @micropython.native

-Inefficient conersion from bytes to array.array?
+Inefficient conversion from bytes to array.array?
+!
+Missing a "cast" type operation.
 When data comes an IMU/accelerometer over I2C/SPI it is just bytes.
 However these actually represent integer values, typically int16, stored in either little or big endian formats.
 TODO: benchmark the various options here.
 Plain buffer/array accesses vs struct.unpack / unpack_into

+!Inefficient creation of array.array
+Must use a generator-based constructor - the only type that is standardized.
+This can take seconds for many items.
+Would want to initialize , or initialized filled with a particular value.

 Semi-related.
 Encoding base64 cannot be done without allocations.
 LINK issue Useful for serializing binary data for sending in textual protocols.